-- Our self-concept is the overall idea of who we think we are.
-It is developed through our interactions with others and through social comparison that allows us to compare our beliefs and behaviors to others. - Our self-esteem is based on the evaluations and judgments we make about various characteristics of our self-concept.
-It is developed through an assessment and evaluation of our various skills and abilities, known as self-efficacy, and through a comparison and evaluation of who we are, who we would like to be, and who we should be (self-discrepancy theory). - Socializing forces like family, culture, and media affect our self-perception because they give us feedback on who we are.
-This feedback can be evaluated positively or negatively and can lead to positive or negative patterns that influence our selfperception and then our communication.
+Our self-concept is the overall idea of who we think we are.
+It is developed through our interactions with others and through social comparison that allows us to compare our beliefs and behaviors to others.

+- · Our self-esteem is based on the evaluations and judgments we make about various characteristics of our self-concept.
+It is developed through an assessment and evaluation of our various skills and abilities, known as self-efficacy, and through a comparison and evaluation of who we are, who we would like to be, and who we should be (self-discrepancy theory). - · Social comparison theory and self-discrepancy theory affect our self-concept and self-esteem because through comparison with others and comparison of our actual, ideal, and ought selves we make judgments about who we are and our self-worth.
+These judgments then affect how we communicate and behave. - · Socializing forces like family, culture, and media affect our selfperception because they give us feedback on who we are.
+This feedback can be evaluated positively or negatively and can lead to positive or negative patterns that influence our self-perception and then our communication.

-- 1. Compare and contrast self-concept, self-esteem, and self-efficacy.
+- 1. Compare and contrast self-concept, self-esteem, and selfefficacy.
 Provide examples of each. - 2.
-Choose one of the socializing forces discussed (family, culture, or media) and identify at least one positive and one negative influence that it/they have had on your self-concept and/or self-esteem. - 3.
-Discuss some ways that you might strategically engage in self-presentation to influence the impressions of others in academic, professional, personal, or civic contexts.
+Choose one of the socializing forces discussed (family, culture, or media) and identify at least one positive and one negative influence that it/they have had on your self-concept and/or selfesteem.

+3. Discuss some ways that you might strategically engage in selfpresentation to influence the impressions of others in academic, professional, personal, or civic contexts.

-- Editing revisions to tailor the content to the Psychology of Human Relations course. - Remix of 2.3 Perceiving and Presenting Self (Communication in the Real World University of Minnesota) - Changed formatting for photos to provide links to locations of images and CC licenses. - Added doi links to references to comply with APA 7th edition formatting reference manual.
+- Editing revisions to tailor the content to the Psychology of Human Relations course. - Remix of 2.3 Perceiving and Presenting Self (Communication in the Real World at: https://open.lib.umn.edu/communication/chapter/2-3-perceiving-and-presenting-self/ License: License: CC-BY-NC-SA

+University of Minnesota) - Changed formatting for photos to provide links to locations of images and CC licenses. - Added doi links to references to comply with APA 7th edition formatting reference manual.

 Modification, adaptation, and original content.
 Provided by: Stevy Scarbrough.
-License: CC-BY-NC-SA 4.0
+License: CC-BY-NC-SA